 - Job descriptions must be up to date and make reference to the responsibility for safeguarding and promoting the welfare of children as well as include the 'safeguarding statement'. - The person specification must include specific reference to suitability to work with children. - Advertisements must include the 'safeguarding statement' provided above. - Application forms should be used by interviewers to obtain and scrutinize comprehensive information about applicants and to explore any gaps in employment.
 Applicants will be asked at or prior to interview stage to account for gaps in employment. - The application form will ask candidates about safeguarding, including their attitudes towards children and their knowledge and experience of safeguarding.
-It will also ask candidates to inform the School if they are disqualified from working with children and to disclose details of any previous criminal convictions, cautions, reprimands or final warnings which are not "protected" as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2013). - At least two suitable references must be obtained (with at least one from the most recent employer).
+It will also ask candidates to inform the School if they are disqualified from working with children and to disclose details of any previous criminal convictions, cautions, reprimands or final warnings which are not "protected" as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (Amendment) (England and Wales) Order 2020 - At least two suitable references must be obtained (with at least one from the most recent employer). - The School will only accept references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials.

-- The School will only accept references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials. - All reference requests sent by ASL will include questions relating to the individual's suitability to work with children. - The HR department will compare all references with any information given on the application form.
+- All reference requests sent by ASL will include questions relating to the individual's suitability to work with children. - The HR department will compare all references with any information given on the application form.
 The School may at its discretion make telephone contact with any referee to verify the details for the written reference provided. - Face to face interviews must be conducted, and where this is not possible, video conferencing (such as Skype) should be used. - At each interview the candidate will be asked questions which are designed to ascertain their suitability to work with children.
-All staff interviewing candidates will be aware of their safeguarding responsibilities throughout the interview. - Verification of identity, right to work documents, and original proof of relevant qualifications must be provided prior to taking up the role. - Completion of mandatory employment checks, such as the Children's Barred List and Enhanced Criminal Records check via the Disclosure and Barring Service will be obtained for all individuals recruited by or working for ASL (including those contracted through an agency, except those not working in regulated activity).
+All staff interviewing candidates will be aware of their safeguarding responsibilities throughout the interview. - Verification of identity, right to work documents, and original proof of relevant qualifications must be provided prior to taking up the role. - Completion of mandatory employment checks, such as the Children's Barred List and enhanced criminal records check via the Disclosure and Barring Service will be obtained for all individuals recruited by or working for ASL (including those contracted through an agency, except those not working in regulated activity).
 The vast majority of individuals working for ASL will be carrying out regulated activity and as such require an enhanced DBS check with barred list.
 Only relevant information will be taken into account.
 Please see the policy on Recruitment of Ex-Offenders for further guidance. - Overseas background checks will be sought in accordance with the guidance below. - Verification that the applicant is medically fit to carry out their role will be sought by requesting that they provide a 'Fitness to Work' certificate from their doctor.
-This will be offered once a conditional offer has been made. - For teachers, the Employer Access Online Service must be checked for any prohibition orders (including EEA sanctions) which have been made by the UK Secretary of State. - For trustees and members of the senior leadership team, a prohibition from management check will be carried out.
+This will be offered once a conditional offer has been made. - For teachers, the Employer Access Online Service must be checked for any prohibition orders which have been made by the UK Secretary of State. - For trustees and members of the senior leadership team, a prohibition from management check will be carried out. - A suitable referee will usually be a Principal or Head of School for teaching positions.
+For other positions it may be the supervisor or line manager.
+For those who were previously self-employed, clients may be suitable referees.
+Academic references are also acceptable.
+Colleagues, peers and character references will not normally be considered acceptable.
+Electronic references will be vetted to ensure they come from a credible source.